Decstasy/ovh-nagios-service-expiry-check/README.md

 ## Description
 ### Prologue
-Please dont hesitate to contact me via [e-mail](mailto:request@decstasy.de) if you have suggestions, ideas, feature requests or bugs.
+Please don't hesitate to contact me via [e-mail](mailto:request@decstasy.de) if you have suggestions, ideas, feature requests or bugs.

 ### What it's designed for
 This script is designed to check the expiry date of dedicated servers and domains directly via API.
 It is especially designed to return the result in a typical nagios format.